shriprem/FWDataViz/docs/foldable_record_blocks.md

 ### 2. Treasury IPAC (ANSI) File [_Intermediate Level Folding_]
 This file has three levels of hierarchical folding.
-Yet the structure is not complex since there is no recursive nesting.
+Yet the structure is not too complex since there is no recursive nesting.
 ![image](https://raw.githubusercontent.com/shriprem/FWDataViz/master/images/foldable_ipac_file.png)

 ### 3. Ouroboros Fold Levels [_Advanced Level Folding_]
 This sample file is named after the icon of [a serpent eating its own tail](https://en.wikipedia.org/wiki/Ouroboros).
-This contrived sample file has been included to showcase the full possibilities with the record block folding feature of _FWDataViz_.
+This contrived sample file has been included to showcase the full possibilities with the _Foldable Record Block_ feature of _FWDataViz_.

-* The `P3` record type has 20 fields, each 3 characters wide. `P3` record type is _recursive_, and is terminated by the `Q4` record type.
+* The `P3` record type has 20 fields, each 3-characters wide. `P3` record type is _recursive_, and is terminated by the `Q4` record type.

-* The `Q4` record type has 15 fields, each 4 characters wide. `Q4` record type is _recursive_, and is terminated by the `R5` record type.
+* The `Q4` record type has 15 fields, each 4-characters wide. `Q4` record type is _recursive_, and is terminated by the `R5` record type.

-* The `R5` record type has 12 fields, each 5 characters wide. `R5` record type is _recursive_, and is terminated by the `S6` record type.
+* The `R5` record type has 12 fields, each 5-characters wide. `R5` record type is _recursive_, and is terminated by the `S6` record type.

-* The `S6` record type has 10 fields, each 6 characters wide. `S6` record type is _recursive_, and is terminated by the `P3` record type.
+* The `S6` record type has 10 fields, each 6-characters wide. `S6` record type is _recursive_, and is terminated by the `P3` record type.

 * The `TF` record type 5 is _non-recursive_.
 The `TF` record type terminates all other record types: `P3`, `Q4`, `R5` & `S6`.